Skip to main content

 with PS signature + NIZK proof.

-Add public identity Self Trusted issuer On-chain Opts in to public identification for
+Add public identity Self Trusted issuer On-chain Opts in to public identification.

-claim KYC (topic 1) (publicly identified) claim oracle/governance participation.
+claim KYC (topic 1) (publicly identified) claim Exempts counterparties from approve.

 Revoke claim Issuer or self N/A Event log Removes a claim (e.g., expired license).